The Early Days

 “Loss creates an absence, a void, a well to be filled…it can become a generator of new relationships, an attempt to make sense of the absence, to experience the well as full rather than empty.“

-Participants were invited to view the exhibition and take notes, then take a short walk to The Durning Library where they were encouraged to respond using the exhibits as prompts and reflect on the themes it addressed.
-Participants also had an opportunity to evaluate and revise their work; experimentation with style and form was encouraged along with constructive criticism with an emphasis on respect and support given the sensitive nature of the themes.
+Participants were invited to view the exhibition and take notes, take a short walk to The Durning Library where they were encouraged to respond using the exhibits as prompts and reflect on the themes it addressed.
+Participants also had an opportunity to evaluate and revise their work; experimentation with style and form was encouraged and opportunity for feedback with constructive criticism provided with an emphasis on respect and support given the sensitive nature of the themes.
 A sharing of the work took place back at the gallery with the curators of the exhibition and invited guests.

-Founder and director of The Way of Words, Anne Enith Cooper, has taken the method and ethos of The Way of Words to further collaborations and involvement with Age Concern Camden, The Vauxhall Festival, The Social Hope and Recovery Project (SLaM), The Recovery College, Lambeth Mind, Friends of Lambeth Library’s, a care home, a mental health rehabilitation unit and a housing estate.
+Founder of The Way of Words, Anne Enith Cooper, has taken the method and ethos of The Way of Words to further collaborations and involvement with Age Concern Camden, The Vauxhall Festival, The Social Hope and Recovery Project (SLaM), St Mungos Recovery College, Lambeth Mind, Friends of Lambeth Library’s, a care home, a mental health rehabilitation unit and the Cressingham Gardens housing estate.
 Each project saw participants grow in confidence in their self and their writing, the core aim of The Way of Words.

 “Anne provided a much needed avenue for people to explore their creative writing skills.
 During her sessions students’ belief in their ability to write increased, leading to greater sense of confidence and self esteem.
 In the sharing of her skills, she offered students an opportunity for self development which, truly, is what the Recovery College is all about.”